khulnasoft/pr-insight/docs/docs/tools/improve.md

      2) A lengthy file probably represent a more "**generic**" set of guidelines, which the AI model is already familiar with.
 The objective is to focus on a more targeted set of guidelines tailored to the specific needs of this project.

 ##### Local and global best practices
-By default, Khulnasoft Merge will look for a local `best_practices.md` wiki file in the root of the relevant local repo.
+By default, PR-Insight will look for a local `best_practices.md` wiki file in the root of the relevant local repo.

 If you want to enable also a global `best_practices.md` wiki file, set first in the global configuration file: